 Water for Cooking and Cleaning

-Clean water is essential, not just for drinking, but also for cooking and sanitation.
-In total, the average person requires about five to fifteen gallons of safe, clean water per day.
+Clean water is essential, not just for drinking but also for cooking and sanitation.
+The average person requires about five to fifteen gallons of safe, clean water per day.
 You probably start your day using water by taking a shower and brushing your teeth.
 We wash our dishes and our clothes with water.
 We clean and cook our food with water.
-And of course, we should be drinking lots of water throughout the day.
+And of course, we should drink lots of water throughout the day.

 Drinking Water for Health

 It is recommended that women consume 91 ounces of water per day and men should get at least 125 ounces.
 Your water intake can come from all sources including other beverages and foods with a high water content.
 This number can go up if you exercise or are in a hot environment.
 When you’re sweating, it is possible to lose about a quart of water in an hour.
 Don’t wait until you feel thirsty to start drinking.
 Thirst is actually a sign that dehydration has already started to occur.
 You should be drinking water throughout the day, on a regular basis.
 If you’re water tastes bad, here’s what you can do.

 Safe, clean drinking water is essential for maintaining good health.

 Here are several reasons why it is important:

 - Hydration: Water is vital for proper hydration, which is crucial for the functioning of every cell, organ, and system in our bodies.
 It helps regulate body temperature, aids digestion, transports nutrients, and eliminates waste products.